Dental Crowns Cottonwood Heights

 Crowns themselves don’t get cavities – they’re not made of enamel.
 Still, the teeth beneath them can if you’re not careful.

 Ultimately, a crowned tooth has the same risk of decay as an uncrowned one.
-Plaque and bacteria can gather around the former’s gumline, where the chomper meets the crown.
+Plaque and bacteria can gather around the former’s gumline, where the tooth meets the crown.
 They can then travel beneath the prosthetic and damage the underlying tooth.

 Of course, you can prevent cavities in crowned teeth.
 Just do as you would for any other tooth: Brush twice daily, floss once daily, and attend regular dental checkups.